 - Have your attorney perform an initial investigation and gather medical records.

 - Send your medical records to a medical expert for review.

 - Obtain an affidavit from the medical expert confirming reasonable grounds for pursuing a medical malpractice case.

 - Send a Notice of Intent to Initiate Litigation for Medical Negligence to each defendant and possibly to state agencies.

-- Exchange written questions and produce documents during a 90-day pre-suit discovery period.
+- Exchange written questions and produce documents during a 90-day presuit discovery period.

 Contact a Doral Medical Malpractice Lawyer

-Whether you sue a doctor, dentist, anesthesiologist, nurse, or medical technician, we can help assist you recover just compensation for your injuries while you focus on getting better and moving forward with your life.
-To schedule your free, no-strings consultation.
+Whether you sue a doctor, dentist, anesthesiologist, nurse, or medical technician, we can help you recover just compensation for your injuries.
+At the same time, you focus on getting better and moving forward with your life.
+Call (305) 930-7688 today to schedule your free, no-strings consultation.

-Sibley Dolman Gipe Accident Injury Lawyers, PA
+Dolman Law Group Accident Injury Lawyers, PA

 8400 NW 36th St Suite 450